danielGS161/Hue/README.md

 Support
 --------

-As it stands Bazukinha has no public support system.
+As it stands Bazukachan has no public support system.

 ### vichan support
 vichan is still beta software -- there are bound to be bugs.
 If you find a